 Want to get a feel for how big the Nile really is?
 Try to outfly & outsail it.

-Let’s say you’re on our Egypt, Israel and Jordan tour in January next year, and you have a window seat with your flight into Cairo.
+Let’s say you’re on our Egypt & The Holy Land in 2023, and you have a window seat with your flight into Cairo.
 You won’t be able to miss the Nile delta, that colossal fan-shaped swathe of green land spilling north into the Mediterranean and stretching 240 kilometres between Alexandria and Port Said.

 It’s an incredible sight, and a precious one - it’s where Egyptian agriculture flourishes, and it’s arguably why there’s even an established country here at all.
 Without the intense farming that the annual floods provided (now tamed by the Aswan Dam far to the south), it’s hard to see how this landscape could support 40 million people (half Egypt’s population) and feed nearby Cairo as well.